-Mac Conwell – known on Twitter as Mac the VC – is the Managing Director and Founder of Rarebreed Ventures, a pre-seed fund that looks outside of the major tech hubs to back exceptional founders.
+Mac Conwell, known on Twitter as Mac the VC, is the managing director and founder of Rarebreed Ventures, a pre-seed fund that looks outside of the major tech hubs to back exceptional founders.

 At that time, my friend (CTO at a VPN Start-up – Disconnect) was obsessed with being the Black Mark Zuckerberg.
-For context: after the iPhone came out in 2007, he built his first iPhone app in a week – he’s that guy!
+For context, after the iPhone came out in 2007, he built his first iPhone app in a week – he’s that guy!

 I ended up as CEO because I was the only person on the team who didn’t mind talking to anybody.
-Over four and a half years, we went through two accelerators, had a pivot, and eventually sold the IP to a division of a Fortune 100 company-that was awesome!
+Over four and a half years, we went through two accelerators, had a pivot, and eventually sold the IP to a division of a Fortune 100 company – that was awesome!

-Four and a half months later, they told me I was not qualified for the position but they willingly created a junior position to bring me on staff.
+Four and a half months later, they told me I was not qualified for the position but they willingly created a junior position to bring me on to their staff.
 And that’s how I broke into venture, making the least amount of money I’ve ever made in my professional career.

-That first year, we made nine investments and in the second year, we increased our designation to women and all minority groups.
+In that first year, we made nine investments and in the second year, we increased our designation to women and all minority groups.

 In September 2020, I left that job to start Rarebreed Ventures, a pre-seed to seed venture fund in Baltimore, Maryland.

 At Rarebreed, what are your values and how are they reflected in the investments that you make?